 The Best Hospital To Give Birth In Sydney

-The Bureau of Health Information surveyed almost 5000 mothers who gave birth in 2015, asking them about the quality of care they received during pregnancy, during labour, after the birth and during home follow-up visits, according to The Sydney Morning Herald.
+Even after 2 years, Ryde and Wyong are still the top 2 hospitals in NSW to give birth in.
+The Bureau of Health Information surveyed almost 5000 mothers who gave birth, asking them about the quality of care they received during pregnancy, during labour, after the birth and during home follow-up visits, according to The Sydney Morning Herald.

 The Top 2 In NSW

-But which of NSW’s 61 public hospitals ranked the highest with mums?
-Ryde and Wyong hospitals appear to have made new mums happiest, with Ryde Hospital, in particular, scoring especially well in terms of cleanliness, and the helpfulness and skill of their midwives, according to The Daily Telegraph.
+Ryde and Wyong hospitals appear to have made new mums happiest, with Ryde Hospital, in particular, scoring especially well in terms of cleanliness, and the helpfulness and skill of their midwives, according to the study.
 Hospitals in the Blue Mountains and Queanbeyan were also up there with the top contenders.

 Less Than Impressive

 But who ranked the lowest?
-According to The Sydney Morning Herald, Bankstown, Liverpool and Tamworth hospitals all ranked among the lowest, with Fairfield hospital taking the cake.
-Mums from south-western Sydney appeared to have to lowest rate of satisfaction with their health care experience, whereas mothers from North and South Sydney seemed to be the most pleased.
+According to the same research by The Sydney Morning Herald, Bankstown, Liverpool and Tamworth hospitals all ranked among the lowest, with Fairfield hospital taking the cake.
+Mums from south-western Sydney appeared to have to the lowest rate of satisfaction with their health care experience, whereas mothers from North and South Sydney seemed to be the most pleased.

 It Seems The Midwives Make All The Difference